phusion/holy-build-box/TUTORIAL-6-ADDITIONAL-STATIC-LIBS.md

 Only reasons #2 and #3 *require* you to compile static libraries from source.
 If #2 and #3 do not apply to you, then you are free to install static libraries from YUM, as long as you don't care about executable size.

+When you are done with this tutorial, please refer to [Installing additional dependencies](INSTALLING-ADDITIONAL-DEPENDENCIES.md) for a more generic, more advanced guide on dealing with dependencies.

 ## Example: compiling Nginx with PCRE

 Let's suppose that you want to compile Nginx with the `rewrite_module` enabled.
 This module requires PCRE, which Holy Build Box does not include.
 You also want to compile Nginx with the `exe_gc_hardened` variant.